Little Bear (book series): Author

 Else Holmelund Minarik had a long career in writing.
-She wrote many books, including the entire Little Bear series.
+She wrote many books, including her thirty-four Little Bear books.
 Minarik was born in Denmark in 1920, then moved to New York when she was four years old.
 She always loved the fairy tales written by Hans Christian Andersen, inspiring her own writing.

 She studied Art and Psychology at Queens College, before working as a reporter for the Daily Sentinel of Rome, New York.
 Shortly thereafter, however, Minarik took up a job as a first-grade teacher on Long Island.
 Her teaching career, as well as her daughter, inspired her to finally write Little Bear in 1957.

-Before publishing with Harper, Minarik showed Little Bear to Random House, where an editor made a suggestion to change the bears into humans, which she disagreed with.
-Thirty-four Little Bear books later, Minarik died at the age of 91 in 2012 after her final Little Bear book was published in 2010.
+Before publishing with Harper, Minarik showed Little Bear to Random House, where an editor suggested she replace the bear characters with humans.
+"I thought to myself, all children of all colors would be reading the stories," Minarik later reflected.
+"All children love animals.
+The bear is fine.
+I love them because Mother took me to the Bronx Zoo every day, and I fell in love with the cubs.
+My bears were a family."

+Minarik died in July 2012 at the age of ninety-one, two years after the publication of Little Bear and the Marco Polo.